apple/swift-log/README.md

 A Logging API package for Swift 5.

 First things first: This is the beginning of a community-driven open-source project actively seeking contributions, be it code, documentation, or ideas.
 Apart from contributing to `swift-log` itself, there's another huge gap at the moment: `swift-log` is an _API package_ which tries to establish a common API the ecosystem can use.
-But to make logging really work for real-world workloads, we need `swift-log`-compatible _logging backends_ which then either persist the log messages in files, render them in nicer colors on the terminal, or send them over to Splunk or ELK.
+To make logging really work for real-world workloads, we need `swift-log`-compatible _logging backends_ which then either persist the log messages in files, render them in nicer colors on the terminal, or send them over to Splunk or ELK.

 What `swift-log` provides today can be found in the [API docs][api-docs].
-At this moment, we have not tagged a version for `swift-log` yet but we will do so soon after Swift 5 gets released.
+At this moment, we have not tagged a version for `swift-log`, but we will do so soon after Swift 5 gets released.

 ---